mitre-attack/attack-navigator/USAGE.md

 ## ![Assigning Links to Techniques](nav-app/src/assets/icons/ic_link_black_24px.svg)Assigning Links to Techniques

 Links can be assigned to techniques by specifying a label and a URL for each link.
-Multiple links can be added by clicking "add more links" in the interface.
+Multiple links can be added by clicking "add links" in the interface.
 These are displayed in the context menu (accessed by right clicking on a technique) and will open a new browser tab when clicked.
 To visually separate the links in the context menu, a divider can be added in the interface which will display a horizontal line in the context menu where the divider occurs in the list of assigned links.

 <b>Note</b>: Links can only be added, updated, or removed if the list of links of all the currently selected techniques
-are identical, which includes the dividers.
+are identical, including dividers.

 ## ![Adding Metadata to Techniques](nav-app/src/assets/icons/ic_metadata_black_24px.svg)Adding Metadata to Techniques